 Throughout the senior year, Fellows continue to distinguish themselves in their fields of study, receive guidance in finalizing post-undergraduate plans and give back to the UFE community in unique teaching and leadership positions.

-The University Fellows Experience constitutes an academic minor entitled “Social Innovation and Leadership," for those students completing its requirements.
+The University Fellows Experience constitutes an academic minor titled “Social Innovation and Leadership."
+The minor will be required for those students selected as University Fellows.
 The classes count toward the 18 total hours needed to complete the requirements of the Honors College.

 Admission and Graduation Requirements

-To complete the requirements of the Social Innovation and Leadership minor, students must complete a total of 18 credit hours and maintain an overall GPA of 3.3.
+To complete the requirements of the Social Innovation and Leadership minor, students must complete 17 credit hours of UFE coursework plus an additional 3 credit hours of approved elective coursework for a total of 20 credit hours and maintain an overall GPA of 3.3.

 Social Innovation and Leadership Minor